This is the multi-page printable view of this section. Click here to print.

 Who Should Attend:

-Accountants, auditors, CFOs, and finance professionals in the exploration and mining sector.
+Accountants, auditors, CFOs, and finance professionals working in mining, exploration, and resource development entities.

 AI-generated content may be incorrect.